Eureka Chemical Company’s Laboratory Where Testing is Conducted.

 FLUID FILM® was found to be “the superior performer of all tested materials.”
 In fact, the difference in performance was found to be “profound,” and was touted as “the most telling result of all the testing accomplished for this project.”
 A directive was issued on April 13, 1994 to use FLUID FILM, reducing the maintenance schedules for shipboard cargo/weapons elevator guide rails from quarterly to annually, leading to an estimated savings of over six figures.

 - Naval Aviation Depot in Pensacola, Florida conducted a process improvement study in October 1991, comparing FLUID FILM to the required preservatives being used.
 In addition, further testing was conducted on FLUID FILM for its corrosion protection capabilities in an outside environment:FLUID FILM was found to provide superior protection in salt water environments, and in testing conducted to direct exposure to the outside environment, FLUID FILM was found to provide “outstanding results.”
-Further statements made about FLUID FILM included “FLUID FILM provides superior corrosion protection plus a more environmentally safe work place.
+Further statements made about FLUID FILM included “FLUID FILM provides superior corrosion protection.
 The use of this preservative will help to remove another ozone depleting substance from the system.”